 6. Bentonsport, Iowa

 Once a thriving port on the Des Moines River, Bentonsport looks much like it did during the 1840s.
 By day, stroll through downtown and enjoy the charming historic buildings.
 By night, if you don’t scare too easily, reserve a room at one of the most haunted places in the US: the Mason House Inn.
-Over the course of the inn’s 160-year history, three owners have died there, and one guest was murdered.
+Over the course of the inn’s 175-year history, three owners have died there, and one guest was murdered.
 The inn served as a hospital during the Civil War, so there’s no shortage of ghosts.
 According to owner Joy Hanson, at least five spirits occupy the inn: Harold, Amanda, Curtis, Josephine, and Mary.
-Joy and her husband Chuck are holding a Halloween Dinner on the 27th of October, which costs $75 per person and includes dinner and a room, which may or may not be shared with one of the resident spirits.

 7. Shepherdstown, West Virginia

 Thirty years older than the US itself, Shepherdstown has been working on its reputation as one of the creepiest towns in America for a long time.
 Start at the Historic Shepherdstown Museum, formerly the Entler Hotel, which was a gambling hub in the 1800s.
 You might hear the cries of a young man who died there from wounds he sustained in a duel over a card game.
 Next, head to McMurran Hall on the campus of Shepherd University.
 During the Civil War, it served as a hospital, and people have reported seeing shadowy figures peeking out from behind the building’s shutters.
 After the bloody Battle of Antietam, the present-day home of the Shepherdstown Sweet Shop Bakery was also used as a hospital.
 It has been said that the original proprietor, who has been dubbed The Colonel, still walks through the shop, and employees have reported feeling something brush past them and often hear muffled conversations.
-You can learn more about these stories and other legends on the Shepherdstown Mystery Walks.
+You can learn more about these stories and other legends by taking the Shepherdstown Mystery Walks.

 8. Garnet, Montana